s204431/SudokuProject/README.md

 > The program should work with Java version 8 or higher.

-We recommend using java version 17.
+We recommend using Java version 17.